 3. Expand Your Involvement Across States or Regions

-A silver lining to our new normal is that it opens more groups since you don't have to commute.
-For example, if you are a data professional interested in PowerBI, lookup relevant groups in your state or neighboring states.
+A silver lining to virtual-based work is that it opens up more opportunities.
+For example, if you are a data professional interested in PowerBI, look up relevant groups in your state or neighboring states.
 Also, keep in mind that some cities might have more relevant jobs than others.
 If you're not finding the right jobs locally, expand your networking beyond your city.

 4. Publicize Your Attendance